mstocco/mariostoc.co/content/racereports/2023-ironman-70.3-victoria.md

 ## THE PLANNED WALK/RUN
-In the crowd at the exit of T2, my friends Kevin and Jason spot me and I stop a the fence for a brief _"hello"_.
+In the crowd at the exit of T2, my friends Kevin and Jason spot me and I stop at the fence for a brief _"hello"_.

-I catch a negative comment from the back of the peanut gallery, a friend of a friend who doesn't know me or the current state of my foot; A previous version of me would have outwardly reacted.
+I catch a negative comment from the back of the peanut gallery, likely from a friend of a friend who doesn't know me or the current state of my foot; A previous version of me would have outwardly reacted.

 I start the planned walk/jog just walking.
 It was was the best thing for my stomach in the moment.